Diminished Value Claims

 How Do I Calculate Diminished Value in South Carolina?

-In South Carolina, if your car is repairable after the wreck, diminished value is calculated by subtracting the worth of the car after the accident from the worth of the car before the accident.
-The cost of the repairs is added to this difference.
+In South Carolina, if your car is repairable after the wreck, potential diminished value is calculated by subtracting the worth of the car after the accident from the worth of the car before the accident.
+The cost of the repairs should be added to this difference.

 The following is an example of how diminished value can be calculated: